msteen/nix-prefetch/README.md

   ```

   We would not be able to extract that `{ foo = 5; }` was passed to the fetcher.

   Using import-from-derivation (IFD) or `builtins.exec` together with a rewriter based on `rnix` like `nix-update-fetch` does,
   we could in theory even handle this case, but it is not worth implementing at the moment,
   considering this is an edge case I have yet to encounter.

-* Right now (see Planned features), if a fetcher is based on another fetcher, we will not be able to list all its possible arguments
-  in the fetcher's help message.

 Examples
 ---